Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Focus on sustainability: See how you can contribute to sustainability through your work.
+- Focus on sustainability: See how the work you do affects sustainability.

 Overcommitting Workload

-Reduce Stress by:
+Reduce Stress through:

 - Practicing Time Management Techniques

-- Establish clear Priorities
+- Set clear Priorities

 - Learn to delegate unpopular tasks